 As a cat enters his or her senior years, a number of age-related diseases can develop.
-Many of these can be managed if they are caught early enough, but eventually, there will come a time where treatment is no longer an option and palliative care must be instituted.
+Many of these can be managed if they are caught early enough, but eventually, there will come a time when treatment is no longer an option and palliative (end-of-life) care must be instituted.
 The goal of palliative care is to manage symptoms and keep the cat comfortable until the end.
 It can take anywhere between 3 days and 3 weeks, depending on the stage that your cat is in (Pre-active dying or active dying).

 Dying occurs in two phases, pre-active and active dying.
 The dying phase is highly variable for each cat and can vary depending on the underlying disease.

 The pre-active dying phase lasts approximately three weeks.
 During this time, the body begins to shut down and will have good and bad days.

 - Waning thirst and appetite: The cat may be reluctant to eat, or eat less than usual.
 Hand-feeding strong-smelling food can help.

 - Lethargy: Spending more time sleeping, and generally less active.

 - Restlessness: The cat may be unable to find a comfortable position due to pain or discomfort.

 - Withdrawal or clingy behaviour: Some cats will withdraw into a quiet part of the house on their own, other cats prefer constant attention.

 - Loss of interest: No longer participating in day to day activities he or she once enjoyed.
 Playing, greeting you at the door, chasing insects.